Joey305/autodock-WEBSERVER/README.md

 ### The build button fails for `lsf` mode

-Check whether `ENABLE_LSF_PACKAGE=true` is set in your environment.
-The UI intentionally falls back to `portable` mode when LSF packaging is disabled.
+Check whether `ENABLE_LSF_PACKAGE=true` is set in the environment.
+The UI falls back to `portable` mode when LSF packaging is disabled.

 ## Security and Data Notes

 - Do not commit `.env`, credentials, or cluster-specific secrets.
+- Use a strong `PORTAL_SECRET`, especially outside local development.
 - Uploaded inputs and generated workspaces are stored on disk under `PORTAL_TMP`.
-- Local SQLite databases, logs, caches, and generated job outputs should not be committed.
-- If a secret was ever committed previously, rotate it before making the repository public.
+- Use a writable storage path outside source-controlled directories for `PORTAL_TMP` in shared or deployed environments.
-- Review generated docking result folders and ZIP packages before sharing them publicly; they may contain project-specific inputs or derived outputs.
+- Review generated docking packages before sharing them; they may contain project-specific inputs, intermediate files, or derived outputs.
+- Public mode should only be used in environments where open access is intended.

+## Contributing

+Contributions are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for setup, validation, and pull request guidance.

 ## License

-No repository-level license file is currently present.

-Before publishing publicly, the repository owner should choose and add a license so users know how they may use, modify, and redistribute the project.
+This repository does not currently include a license file.
+Use, modification, and redistribution rights are therefore not granted unless provided separately by the maintainers.

 ## Acknowledgements